seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Without some imposition, sickness in will
 O'er-wrestling strength in reason.
 For our love,
 And great Apollo's mercy, all our best
-Their best skill tender.--Lead into the city,
+Their best skill tender. - Lead into the city,
 Where having bound things scatter'd, we will post
 To Athens 'fore our army.

 Flourish.
 Exeunt, Attendants bearing Palamon and Arcite.

-### SCENE V: Another part of a field before Thebes.
+### SCENE V. Another part of a field before Thebes.

 *Music.
 Enter the Queens with the hearses of their Knights in a funeral solemnity, etc.*